US Expat Tax Deductions and Credits

 Housing expenses include:

-• Small out of pocket repairs
+• Small out-of-pocket repairs

 • Utilities (other than telephone charges)